BlackBerry Passport full review

 (Incidentally, we couldn't get our usual graphics benchmark to run.
 There is nothing sinister in this although with the Passport's spec we wouldn't expect it to be a great gaming device.
 Probably just as well given the display.)

-See also: Samsung Galaxy Note 4 hands-on review
+See also: Samsung Galaxy Note 4 review

 BlackBerry Passport: Specs